avis-router/avis/trunk/README.txt

 Avis requires Java 1.5.0 or later.
 There is no requirement to build Avis since binaries are included with the distribution, but if you do wish to compile Avis you will need a Java Development Kit installed.
-If you don't want to build Avis, you can skip to the next section.
+If you don't need to build Avis, you can skip to the next section.

 Unless you plan to build Avis with Eclipse, you will also need Apache